Thrillex/programming-univbasics-4-nested-hashes-lab-dumbo-web-091619/README.md

 combination of keys.

-As we see examples of more complex data structures, we'll start to encounter situations where we aren't 100% of the structure of a hash.
+As we see examples of more complex data structures, we'll start to encounter situations where we aren't 100% sure of the structure of a hash.
 This is one reason why getting familiar with programmatically changing hash data is critical - we won't always be able to _see_ the hash we're changing.
-Instead, we'll have to write logic that and correctly handles accessing and updating hash data in a more abstracted way.
+Instead, we'll have to write logic that correctly handles accessing and updating hash data in a more abstract way.